BLOG

 So what do you do if your boss hasn’t consulted you before the meeting, and during the meeting you can see that the boss’ approach will not work?

-Again: it is of course impossible to see what the individual Chinese employee would do.
+Again: it is of course impossible to say what the individual Chinese employee would do.

 But as a Chinese employee, you would probably not offer your input at the meeting.